 - Uninterrupted roof planes and excessive roof pitch should be avoided.
 Homeowners should choose roofing materials for both aesthetic appeal and function.
 For the safety of homeowners, Douglas County prohibits the use of shake shingles due to fire danger.

-- Where possible, accessory structures structures should be arranged in clusters or compounds that are complementary extensions of the main home, using similar colors and materials.
+- Accessory structures should be arranged in clusters or compounds that are complementary extensions of the main home and use similar colors and materials.

-- All security or exterior lighting fixtures for agricultural buildings and uses should fully shielded, meaning that no portion of the bulb should be visible, either through or below the fixture.
-Unshielded barn and pole lights can be major source of night-time glare and nuisance.
+- All security or exterior lighting fixtures for agricultural buildings and uses should be fully shielded, meaning no portion of the bulb is visible, either through or below the fixture.
+Unshielded barn and pole lights can be major sources of night-time glare and nuisance.

 - Motion detectors may be allowed to control security lighting; however, individual switches with timers are preferred.

-The County’s lighting regulations are linked below.
 Lighting limitations for agricultural and residential purposes are generally not regulatory in nature.
-Zoning Resolution – Section 30: Lighting Standards

 The continued availability of water resources is a high priority for Douglas County rural residents.
 Landscape design should, first and foremost, keep water conservation in mind.

 - Native plants, or plants that are low water use, can create a pleasing landscape.
 Native plants blend with the natural landscape and keep water use to a minimum.
 Non-native materials should be used sparingly and sited in areas close to the main home.
 For more information regarding water-wise landscapes, visit the CSU Extension Office.